 The Management File Generation for Spinup tool interface is used to create the EPIC management for each crop within a grid cell.
-The EPICRUN file that has the linkages for the grid cell, statistical weather and wind files, soil files, and management files is also created for the rain-fed and irrigated crop.
+The EPICRUN file that has the linkages for the grid cell, statistical weather and wind files, soil files, and management files is also created for the rain-fed and irrigated forms of the crop.
 This tool uses the FORTRAN program ManGenSU.exe stored under \${FESTC_HOME}/epic/util/manageCreate with the common data files stored under \${FESTC_HOME}/epic/common_data/util/manageCreate and many other data files generated under each crop directory.
 Figure 13 shows the tool interface used to generate management files for the test_case scenario.
-Users need to make sure that the following two fields are selected correctly: